Table Manners Tips

 Table Manners Tip #4 - Elbows

-As for not putting your elbows on the table, this drummed-into-us taboo applies only when you are actually eating.
-It's a different story when no utensils are being used; in fact, putting your elbows on the table while leaning forward a bit during a mealtime conversation shows that you're listening intently.
+The "no elbows on the table" rule applies only when you are actually eating.
+When no utensils are being used, putting your elbows on the table is acceptable.

 Table Manners Tip #5 - Fidgeting

 When waiting for the food to arrive or after the meal, you may want to keep your hands in your lap, if only to resist the temptation of fiddling with the utensils or other items.
 Refrain from drumming your fingers, jiggling your knee, or other fidgety habits, and always keep your hands away from your hair.

 Table Manners Tip #6 - Removing Unwanted Food from your Mouth

 Food is removed from the mouth in the manner in which it is put into the mouth.
 Food put into the mouth with a utensil is removed with a utensil.
 When fingers are used to eat food, for example, plums or chicken wings, the pit or bone is removed with fingers.
 The exception is fish eaten with a fork: because tiny bones fall between fork tines, they are removed with fingers.

 To remove spoiled food, cover the mouth with one hand, remove the morsel with the other hand, place it on the plate, and cover it with another portion of food (if possible).
 In a private residence, rather than embarrass the hostess by telling her that a particular dish contains foreign matter or is tainted, eat from the unspoiled portion.
 But if this is not possible, move the portion around on the plate so it looks as if you are eating, and leave the tainted part alone.
 In a restaurant, tell the server so he or she may make a replacement.